 We held our first rehearsal as the Tacoma Refugee Choir on January 17, 2017 at Tacoma Community College, with 22 people in attendance.
 The energy in the room was electric and full of hope.
 The repertoire included “This Little Light of Mine,” “This is My Wish,” “Shine Your Way” and “When You Believe,” and each piece focused on the central theme of shining our light and maintaining hope.

-When we began this project, we had no inkling of the executive order that would come down on January 27, 2017.
-While this group strives to maintain a non-partisan stance and welcomes members with a variety of political affiliations, national issues have certainly assured us that our effort to create safe, inclusive, and diverse musical spaces is both relevant and necessary.
+When we began this project, we had no inkling of the executive order that would come down just ten days later banning refugees and travel from mostly Muslim countries.
+While this group maintains a non-partisan stance and welcomes members with a variety of political affiliations, national issues galvanized our purpose and emphasized the need to create safe and inclusive spaces that value the contributions of ALL.

 Beautiful things happen when we sing.
-With all the divisiveness in the world today, we could all use a little more unity and hope, and that is ultimately what we wish to accomplish through music with the Tacoma Refugee Choir Project.
+With all the divisiveness in the world today, we could all use a little more unity and hope, and that is ultimately what we wish to accomplish with the Refugee Choir Project.